 Living in Watford means John knows I am a stones throw away from town (within walking distance) as well as being close to family and friends should I need help.
 That way he doesn't have to be rushing home all the time, or helping me travel long distances to be it family who can help me out.

-Best for the girls.
+Best for them.

 They will not only get to see their family more often but most importantly will have a mum who is getting better quicker.
 A mum is more relaxed knowing that help is just a moment away if she needs it; and hopefully keep their beautiful faces smiling.